maxhebditch/batchgit/README.md

 Script will loop through git repositories, pull first to avoid conflicts and then push to remote source.

+        $ batchgit -pushonly
+        $ batchgit -po

+Script will only push rather than pull then push

 ##Issues

 ###Why are some of my repos not being found?